 Pick a favorite book and see if you can come up with a STEAM Inspired Book Ornament like this one!
 Do you have a favorite book that would make a good Christmas STEAM ornament?
 It doesn’t have to be a Christmas book either.
 This one isn’t, but it’s so cute!

 Build an ornament with LEGO.
 This Geometrical LEGO Ornament plus a few others featured is pretty cool.
 It’s the first one on my son’s list to make this year!

 Check out this cool chromatography ornament to explore chemistry!

 So many of these Christmas science ornaments still offer plenty of room for creativity and craftiness.
-In fact they are definitely more like STEAM ornaments which is STEM plus the addition of art.
+In fact, they are definitely more like STEAM ornaments which are STEM plus the addition of art.